Spokane County, Washington: Law and government

 Spokane County is governed by a partisan board of county commissioners, one from each of five districts.
 They run in a partisan primary election within their own district, then compete countywide in the general election.
 Other elected officials include the sheriff, auditor (who is also responsible for elections), assessor, treasurer, and prosecutor, which are also partisan offices.
 Spokane County has an appointed medical examiner.
 In 2023, Spokane County expanded the number of County Commissioner seats from 3 to 5.
 As of January 2023, the current commissioners for Spokane County are Chris Jordan (Democrat), Amber Waldref (Democrat), Josh Kerns (Republican), Mary Kuney (Republican), and Al French (Republican), from the first, second, third, fourth, and fifth county districts, respectively.
-The previous Sheriff was Ozzie D. Knezovich, who was appointed on April 11, 2006 and retired on December 31, 2022.
-The current Sheriff of Spokane County is John Nowles, who was appointed on January 1, 2023.
+The previous Sheriff was Ozzie D. Knezovich, who was appointed on April 11, 2006, and retired on December 31, 2022.
+The current elected Sheriff of Spokane County is John Nowels, whose term began on January 1, 2023.

 Transportation planning within the county is handled by the Spokane Regional Transportation Council, a metropolitan planning organization that was created in 1962.
-It distributes federal and state funds for transportation projects and updaties the long-range transportation plan for Spokane County.
+It distributes federal and state funds for transportation projects and updates the long-range transportation plan for Spokane County.

-The county has voted Republican all but three times since 1948.
-Lyndon Johnson was the last Democrat to win a majority of the county's vote.
-It gave a plurality of votes to Bill Clinton in both elections.
+Politics

+Spokane County is rather conservative for an urban county, voting Republican for president all but three times since 1948.
 Democratic strength is concentrated in Spokane itself and in Cheney, which is home to Eastern Washington University, while the suburban areas are heavily Republican.
+The Republican edge has narrowed somewhat since the turn of the century.
+In the last five elections, the margin has been under 9% each time.

+The county was one of two in Eastern Washington to vote for 2018 Washington Initiative 1639, which strengthened gun laws, along with neighboring Whitman County.

+Flag and symbols

+The county government adopted an official flag in 1988 following a public design contest sponsored by the Spokane County Centennial Commission.
+The winning entry from Stephanie Bumgarner-Ott, the daughter of state legislator Gary Bumgarner, depicts the ceremonial headdress of the Spokane people against a yellow sun; the background is green with a diagonal blue stripe to represent the Spokane River.
+The flag was sent for display at the Washington State Capitol for the state centennial in 1989 and 25 copies were made at a cost of $1,751.75; it was used for official events, including the funeral of a county commissioner, but was not on permanent display in Spokane County buildings.
+One copy of the flag was stored in a vault in the county courthouse until 1995 and later lost again.
+The county government announced plans to decommission the design in 2002 and hold a new public contest due to the original flag's appearance, which was deemed potentially offensive to Native Americans.
+A new county seal was adopted in 2005 that depicts the county courthouse.